Skin Condition: Sunburn

 “This is my second order.
 My Mom is using your product to offset side effects of chemotherapy.
 Ultra Balm is giving her great relief, just like the nurse at Sloan Kettering suggested it would.
 She has gotten a burning red rash on the bottom of her feet from the chemo and she finds your product has helped tremendously.
 We don’t know what we would do without Ultra Balm.
 My Mom is sharing her secret weapon with other cancer patients.” ~ N. Kaplan, Nurse

 - We also recommend Ultra Facial Cleanse.
 Its non-greasy formula moisturizes and cleans at the same time.
 Ultra Facial Cleanse is non-comedogenic, so it won’t clog pores or dry your skin out.
 Dermatologist recommended, Ultra Facial Cleans nourishes, cleans and hydrates the skin to give you, not only clean skin, but healthy skin, too.
 It contains safflower and coconut oils, both known for their anti-aging properties and to assist with skin conditions such as acne, psoriasis and eczema.
-It also is wonderful makeup remover!
+It's also a wonderful makeup remover!
 The water used in all of our skincare products go through our multi-million dollar water purification system to guarantee that what goes on your face and in your skin is not only effective, but also safe and non-toxic.

 “I love this face wash (Ultra Facial Cleanse).
 I have really sensitive skin and this does not bother me.
 I have actually had some people ask me what I am doing because my face looks so good!!” ~ Michelle W.